osodevops/terraform-azure-confluent-platform/README.md

 ##### Create storage account for Terraform state
 * Sign in with [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli) (`az login`)
-* Execute `./generate_state.sh` to create a standalone resource group and storage account to be used for terraform state
+* Execute `./generate_state.sh` to create a standalone resource group and storage account to be used for terraform state.
+If you change any of the values in this script, you will need to update `./terraform/main/backend.tf` accordingly.

 ### Terraform Deployment
 #### Local Deployment
-With the terragrunt framework, we have the ability to deploy a single module (for example, navigating into ./production/zookeerp), and running `terragrunt plan`.
-Alternatively, we could navigate to the root of the environment (i.e. /production), and run `terragrunt run-all plan` to have a plan run against each module.
+To deploy from local, navigate to `./production`, and run `terraform init && terraform plan`.
+If you are happy with the output, you can run `terraform apply`

 **You can expect a full deployment off all components to take approximately 12 minutes**

-To deploy everything at once, navigate to `./production` and run `terragrunt run-all apply`

 ** note: pay attention to the output variable `public_ip_address`; this is the IP you will use to connect to Control Centre (port 9021), and RestProxy (port 8082)